blog image

 As we’ve seen, AI and machine learning are transforming the possibilities of demand forecasting.

 But producing a forecast is not a one-off exercise.
-Data is changing and evolving all the time, whether it’s third party or syndicated information or the data emerging direct from CPG vendor’s supply chains.
-This can lead to constantly optimized forecasting – for those teams that have the appropriate tooling.
+Data is changing and evolving all the time.
+This is the case for third-party or syndicated information but also for the data emerging directly from CPG vendors’ supply chains.
+This can lead to constantly optimized forecasting—for those teams that have the appropriate tooling.

 Other technology trends will contribute to changes in demand forecasting.
-The same increased interconnectivity and automation that allows data to be pooled and analysed more easily should make sharing insights automatically much easier.
+The same increased interconnectivity and automation that makes it easier to pool and analyze data, should also make sharing insights automatically much easier.

-And these insights should be tailored to the specific needs of different teams, whether that is a focus on supply chains, granularity to help marketeers plan better campaigns for different retailers, or highlighting financial metrics for the CFO’s office.
+Moreover, you can tailor these insights to the specific needs of different teams.
+Whether that is a focus on supply chains, granularity to help marketeers plan better campaigns for different retailers, or highlighting financial metrics for the CFO’s office.

-Better visualization tools will make it easier for teams to draw inferences from complex data and focus on the key elements relevant to their roles.
+Better visualization tools will make it easier for teams to extract meaningful conclusions from complex datasets and focus on the aspects most relevant to their roles.

 As each team models the data and refines their forecasts, the effects can be replicated instantly across the organization, ensuring they are all pulling together in the same direction.